adityasonani/Python-Projects-With-Selenium/README.md

 # Python-Projects-With-Selenium
 In the script you need to enter your username and password in the place specified before running it.
-Alse you need to have Chrome Webdriver.
+Also you need to have Chrome Webdriver (comapatible to your chrome app).